2023 Rajouri attacks: Government response

 In response to attacks in the Rajouri, the Central Reserve Police Force (CRPF) would send an additional 18 companies to Jammu and Kashmir.
 The additional 1,800 troops would primarily be stationed in the Rajouri and Poonch districts to bolster anti-militancy operations there.
 As of 4 January 2023, nine companies have already arrived in Rajouri and the remaining forces will reach in the night.

 On 21 January 2023, job appointment letters were distributed by authorities to the next of kin of seven individuals who were killed.

 Aftermath

 In Rajouri, the attack sparked protests and strikes as residents hold the local administration accountable for the security lapse.

 On the evening of 2 January 2023, Manoj Sinha ordered an in-depth investigation into "security lapses" in the wake of twin terror attacks.

 Although the improvised explosive device explosion and firing suggest a professional hand according to intelligence sources, The Resistance Front (TRF) denied that it was a terror strike.

-On 6 January 2023, about twelve people have been taken into custody reportedly for helping militants in terror attack.
+On 6 January 2023, roughly a dozen people were taken into custody reportedly for helping militants in terror attack.

-On 7 January 2023, Vikas Kundal, the deputy commissioner of Rajouri, visited to the Baljaralan area to check on the distribution of guns and ammunition to the village defence guards (VDGs), which will increase security in the region.
+On 7 January 2023, Vikas Kundal, the deputy commissioner of Rajouri, visited the Baljaralan area to check on the distribution of guns and ammunition to the village defence guards (VDGs), which will increase security in the region.
 The VDGs are obtaining the weapons and ammunition from the police.
 A camp was set up for the purpose.